For Applicants | Frequently Asked Questions|

 Can more than one developing country institution participate in a PEER project?

-No. The rules for PEER have changed, beginning with Cycle 7, announced in October 2017.
-PIs of currently active PEER awards are not eligible to apply to serve as PIs or co-PIs in future cycles of PEER until their first funded project has been successfully completed.
-For the current cycle of the program (Cycle 7), this successful completion date must be prior to September 1, 2018.
+No. PIs of currently active PEER awards are not eligible to apply to serve as PIs or co-PIs in future cycles of PEER until their first funded project has been successfully completed.
+For the current cycle of the program (Cycle 8), this successful completion date must be prior to September 1, 2019.

 Yes.
 PEER supports both single and multiple institution grants.
 However, only one institution must be designated to lead the project, with the other institutions serving as collaborating partners.
 If the pre-proposal is selected to move on to the full proposal stage, separate budgets and institutional letters of support will be needed from each participating institution.